 How to Find Executive Job Leads and Postings

 When conducting a job search at the executive level, you may quickly find that traditional job search techniques aren’t effective.
 The number of jobs you’re interested in has been culled to a handful of extremely competitive executive positions.
-It’s probably been quite a while since you’ve looked through job boards or handed out your resume.
+It’s probably been quite a while since you’ve looked through job boards or submitted your resume.

 So, where do you begin when conducting an executive job search?
 Start by researching executive resume writing tips to ensure you create a keyword-rich, accomplishment-based resume.